atgreen/foreman_publish_event/README.md

 This is a very experimental project.

-The foreman_publish_event project sends foreman_hook create/destroy
+`foreman_publish_event` sends `foreman_hook` create/destroy events to
-events to ActiveMQ, allowing users to subscribe to topics of interest for automation purposes without tasking the foreman/Satellite administrator with hook script development, installation and maintenance.
+ActiveMQ, allowing users to subscribe to topics of interest in order to trigger automation.

-Example use cases include:

-* Trigger gold image VM template or base container image creation based on ContentView promotions.

-* Update CMDB records based on host create/destroy messages.

-* Send notification messages based on new errata availability.

-* etc
+## Why?

+Developing `foreman_hook` based automation requires admin access to the Satellite server.
+This is not always convenient or even possible.
+By publishing hook events over an ActiveMQ message bus, developers are free to experiment with system automation tasks without interfering with day-to-day Satellite operations.

+An example use case would be for a development team wanting to trigger Linux container image rebuilds based on new Satellite content availability.  `foreman_publish_event` removes a dependency on Satellite operations, allowing for faster development and freedom to innovate.

 ## Building